Keksuccino/docs_fancymenu/nbt-data-placeholder.md

 # Getting NBT Data

-These placeholders is available in FancyMenu v3.8.0+.
+These placeholders are available in FancyMenu v3.8.0+.

 The **Client NBT Data Get** and **Server NBT Data Get** placeholders allows you to retrieve NBT (Named Binary Tag) data from entities and blocks in Minecraft, similar to the `/data get` command.
 This is extremely useful for creating dynamic layouts that respond to game state, player stats, or world conditions.